Top 6 Ways You Can Reduce Field Service Operations Cost

 5. Save Cost on Recruitment and Training

 As the talent war is looming in the field service industry, retaining your best talent is an effective method to save cost on hiring and training.
 However, the recognition should be data-driven and must not be influenced by any biases.
-Use field service management software in which you can set the metrics and it will provide you with the related data such as the number of tasks completed by the technicians, the number of issues resolved correctly, and so on.
+As in a Harris Interactive Research survey, 41% respondent said that the cost of bad hire was greater than $25,000.

 - The areas where you are getting most of your business?

 - Where does your field service technician spend most and least of their time?